matthew-brett/msc_imaging/assessment_b_faq.md

-The very observant among you may have noticed that chapter 2 of Cohen's thesis gives more detail on the two-step registration procedure that she used again in chapter 4 (where chapter 4 refers to the experiment you are analyzing.
+The very observant among you may have noticed that chapter 2 of Cohen's thesis gives more detail on the two-step registration procedure that she used again in chapter 4 (where chapter 4 refers to the experiment you are analyzing).
 That chapter has the following text (section 2.2.5):

 > A 3-step registration process was applied using FSL’s FLIRT module for